taming-the-state-in-react/taming-the-state-in-react/manuscript/05-redux-advanced/03-redux-architecture.md

 ### Part 10: First Middleware

 In this part, you will introduce your first middleware to the Redux store.
 In a scaling application it becomes often a problem to track state updates.
-Often you don't notice when an action is dispatched, because too many actions get involved and a bunch of them might get triggered implictly.
+Often you don't notice when an action is dispatched, because too many actions get involved and a bunch of them might get triggered implicitly.
 Therefore you can use the [redux-logger](https://github.com/evgenyrodionov/redux-logger) middleware in your Redux store to `console.log()` every action, the previous state and the next state, automatically to your developers console when dispatching an action.
 First, you have to install the neat middleware library.

 {title="Command Line",lang="text"}
 ~~~~~~~~